MartinaGermani/SOFAR_Assignment/README.md

 As launch file, which contains the configuration of the system (program to run, environments, arguments etc), I used `tb3_simulation_launch.py` in the `nav2_bringup` package of Nav2.

-## Development environment requirements:
+## Development environment requirements
 This simulation requires the full installation of ROS2 galactic, that you can install by following the steps here https://docs.ros.org/en/galactic/Installation/Ubuntu-Install-Debians.html).

-## Installation and use instructions:
+## Installation and use instructions
 To install the project, you can directly use the following command in your terminal:

 `git clone https://github.com/MartinaGermani/SOFAR_Assignment.git`